Green Schools Quest

 Video orientation for schools and mentors.

-2023-2024 Focus of the Year: Biodiversity
+2024-2025 Focus of the Year: Biodiversity + Health

 Each year, a particular theme is designated as the Focus of the Year.
 Themes are selected to reflect current issues both locally and globally.
 Schools have the option of following this particular focus to qualify for an additional award.
 Schools are not penalized if they do not pursue a project related to the Focus of the Year.